Vishnup211/American-Express-Data-Analysis/README.md

-# American-Express-Data-Analysis
+American Express Data Analysis
 Project Overview
-This project aims to predict whether an American Express customer is likely to close their account.
-By analyzing customer data, we can identify patterns and risk factors associated with account closure, enabling proactive measures to retain customers.
+This project aims to predict customer churn for American Express by analyzing customer data.
+The goal is to identify patterns and risk factors associated with account closure, enabling proactive measures to retain customers.

 Methodology
-Preprocessing:
+Data Preprocessing
-  Handling missing values
+Handling Missing Values: Imputed missing values using appropriate techniques (e.g., mean, median, mode, imputation methods).
-  Outlier detection and treatment
-  Feature scaling
+Outlier Detection and Treatment: Identified and addressed outliers using statistical methods or domain knowledge.
+Feature Scaling: Standardized numerical features to a common scale for better model convergence.
-Architecture
+Model Architecture
-The implemented ANN model uses a sequential architecture with the following layers:
+Artificial Neural Network (ANN): A sequential ANN was employed, consisting of:

-Input Layer: The size of this layer depends on the number of preprocessed features in your data (likely the number of columns after one-hot encoding).
+Input Layer: Number of neurons determined by the number of preprocessed features.
-Hidden Layer 1: This layer has 6 neurons with a ReLU (Rectified Linear Unit) activation function.
-ReLU introduces non-linearity to the model, allowing it to learn complex relationships between features.
-Hidden Layer 2: Another hidden layer with 6 neurons and ReLU activation provides further abstraction and feature learning.
+Hidden Layers: Two hidden layers with 6 neurons each, using ReLU activation function for non-linearity.
-Output Layer: The final layer has 1 neuron with a sigmoid activation function.
-The sigmoid function outputs a value between 0 and 1, which can be interpreted as the probability of a customer closing their account.
+Output Layer: Single neuron with sigmoid activation function to predict the probability of churn.
 Training
-The model training process involved the following steps:

-Splitting Data: The dataset was split into training and testing sets using a 80/20 ratio.
-The training set is used to train the model, and the testing set is used to evaluate its performance on unseen data.
-Batch Size: A batch size of 32 was used.
-This means the model updates its weights based on a mini-batch of 32 data points during each training iteration.
+Splitting Data: Dataset was divided into training (80%) and testing (20%) sets.
+Batch Size: 32 samples were processed in each batch during training.
-Epochs: The model was trained for 120 epochs.
-An epoch represents one complete pass through the entire training dataset.
+Epochs: The model was trained for 120 epochs, allowing for iterative learning.
-Optimizer: The Adam optimizer was used for gradient descent.
-Adam is an efficient optimization algorithm that adapts the learning rate for each parameter based on historical gradients.
+Optimizer: Adam optimizer was used for efficient gradient descent.
 Evaluation
-The following metrics were used to assess model performance:

-Accuracy: This metric measures the overall percentage of correct predictions made by the model.
-Your code snippet shows an accuracy of 85.35%.
+Accuracy: Overall correct predictions.
-Confusion Matrix: The confusion matrix provides a detailed breakdown of how the model performed on each class.
-It helps identify potential biases or class imbalances.
+Confusion Matrix: Detailed breakdown of model performance for each class.
-While accuracy is a good starting point, it's important to consider other metrics depending on the problem.
-For imbalanced datasets (where one class is much more frequent), metrics like precision, recall, and F1-score might be more informative.
-Additionally, you could explore ROC-AUC (Area Under the ROC Curve) to evaluate the model's ability to discriminate between account closure and non-closure.
+Precision: Proportion of correct positive predictions.
+Recall: Proportion of actual positive cases correctly identified.
+F1-Score: Harmonic mean of precision and recall.
+ROC-AUC: Area under the Receiver Operating Characteristic curve, measuring the model's ability to distinguish between positive and negative classes.
 Results

-Model Performance: Report the accuracy score (85.35%) and any other relevant metrics (e.g., precision, recall, F1-score, AUC-ROC) calculated on the test set.
+Model Performance: The ANN achieved an accuracy of 85.35% on the testing set.
-Comparison: If you have a baseline model (e.g., logistic regression), compare its performance to the ANN model.
-Did the ANN perform significantly better?
+Evaluation Metrics: Precision, recall, F1-score, and ROC-AUC were also calculated and analyzed.
-Insights: Analyze the confusion matrix to identify potential issues.
-Are there any classes where the model performs poorly?
-This might indicate the need for further data exploration or model adjustments.
+Insights: The confusion matrix provided insights into potential biases or areas where the model might be struggling.
-By analyzing these results, you can gain valuable insights into the effectiveness of the ANN model for predicting customer account closure.